glpzzz/glpzzz.github.io/cv.md

 ---
 title: Gabriel Alejandro López López
 description: Technology entrepreneur who also likes to explore other business areas.
-Advocate of free and open technologies on which he have based most of my work as a software developer for the last 10 years.
-Passionate about creating new products and services that can positively influence people&#x27;s lives, a goal that he have been pursuing at Daxslab.
+Advocate of free and open technologies on which he has based most of his career as a software developer for the last 10 years.
+Passionate about creating new products and services that can positively influence people's lives.
 ---

 ## Software Engineer